2001 Acura Integra Type R -- Chassis

 The engineering team has also tailored the suspension to take the full benefit of negative scrub geometry, especially when braking on a split-friction surface.
 Under this condition, the suspension tends to maintain greater directional stability by countering the forces that would normally tend to steer the vehicle in the direction of the side with the lower traction coefficient.
 By balancing these forces, the Type R tends to brake with maximum stability.

 The rear double-wishbone suspension components consist of upper and lower control arms, a trailing arm, a coil-over shock absorber and a stabilizer bar.
-The spring on the Type R has been changed from a straight-rate to a progressive-rate spring, increasing force across the entire range.
+The road springs on the Type R have been changed from a straight-rate to a progressive-rate spring, increasing force across the entire range.
 Damping rates for the rear suspension have also been increased with compression damping settings in the progressive-valve unit increasing by 66 percent, and rebound damping going up 31 percent.
 The diameter of the stabilizer bar has been greatly increased from 13 mm to 22 mm to help reduce body roll.
 To enhance rear wheel stability, the bearing span within the rear-wheel hub has also been increased by 10 mm.

 HIGH-RIGIDITY BRAKE CALIPERS AND ANTI-LOCK BRAKING SYSTEM